 Learn more about Reaction Platform.

 Each sub-project has its own respective Git repository.
+The normal bootstrapping process will give you the latest released versions of the platform subprojects and is the recommended configuration for regular development.
 If you want to run a different branch of

 reaction-next-starterkit, for example, change directories into

 git checkout a different branch there.
 These steps are an alternative to the standard bootstrapping approach, you should do one or the other, not both:

 As documented above, install the prerequisites and clone the reaction-platform repository.
 Then: